gnosischain/bridge-monitor/CONTRIBUTING.md

 ---

-## Useful Tools

-- [Markdown Link Updater](https://marketplace.visualstudio.com/items?itemName=mathiassoeholm.markdown-link-updater): Helps manage internal and external links in Markdown files.
-- [Docusaurus Admonitions](https://docusaurus.io/docs/markdown-features/admonitions): For enhanced Markdown features in documentation.

----

-By following this guide, you'll help maintain the quality and consistency of the Bridge Monitor project.
+By following this guide, you'll help maintain the quality and consistency of the Gnosis Bridge project.
 Thank you for contributing!